rcwhytock/Bush_Whytock_etal_2020/README.md

 ## Long-term collapse in fruit availability threatens Central African forest megafauna ####

-This repository contains all of the data and code used in [citation TBC].
+This repository contains all of the code used in [citation TBC].

 ### The directory structure is: